ena-ema-technologies/frontend-dev-rec-jan-25/README.md

 **Backend Integration:**

-- The backend should be built using Node.js and Express.js, with MongoDB for data storage.
+- The backend should be built using Node.js (Express.js), with MongoDB for data storage.
 - Create simple API endpoints for:
   - Creating a task (`POST /api/tasks`)
   - Retrieving tasks (`GET /api/tasks`)